Gmail for Kids: Everything Parents and Families Need to Know

 Potential Dangers to Watch Out For

-Email accounts may seem relatively harmless, but there’s more to worry about than you may think.
+Google accounts for kids may seem relatively harmless, but there’s more to worry about than you may think.
 Here are a few of the dangers email presents, as well as how to help prepare your kid to deal with them.

 Communication with strangers

-This is probably the biggest concern for families, as a Gmail account allows kids to email, chat, and video chat with other people.
+This is probably the biggest concern for families, a Google account for kids allows them to email, chat, and video chat with other people.
 This is especially true for kids who play games online and may chat with others.
 Oftentimes, they may want to move the conversation to another platform.
-Consider making a strict “no email or chat messaging with people you don’t know in real life” rule.
+Consider when making a Gmail for kids instating a strict “no email or chat messaging with people you don’t know in real life” rule.

 Make sure your child’s password is super secure, with a mixture of capital letters, numbers, and special characters.
 For even greater protection, turn on two-factor authentication.
 This can help keep hackers from accessing their account.